qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/Conditionals.rst

 nullif
 ......

-Returns a null value if value1 equals value2; otherwise it returns value1.
+Returns a NULL value if value1 equals value2; otherwise it returns value1.
 This can be used to conditionally substitute values with NULL.

 .. list-table::
    :widths: 15 85